The Higher Degrees of MPhil and PhD

 - that the student has demonstrated the ability to manage the research project, to become proficient in the special field of research involved, and to achieve success at PhD level given adequate motivation and perseverance;

 - that the project being undertaken is of sufficient scope, originality and theoretical interest to constitute a genuine contribution to the subject in the form of the understanding of a problem, the advancement of knowledge or the generation of new ideas.

-- The confirmation panel making the recommendation must have reviewed a sufficient body of written work in order to make a judgement on the criteria noted in paragraph 73 above.
+- The upgrade panel/committee making the recommendation must have reviewed a sufficient body of written work in order to make a judgement on the criteria noted in paragraph 66 above.
 This body of work should include: